connexcs/docs/docs/creating-ivr.md

 # IVR

-An **Interactive Voice Response (IVR)** to allow callers call an extension number, press a key on the keypad, and get routed to different SIP addresses, PSTN numbers, internal extension numbers, IVRs, conference bridges, groups, and Class 5 applications, based on the key they press.
-When you create an **IVR**, you specify a 1:1 mapping for all the possible keys on the keypad- 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, \* (asterisk), and # (hash).
-When the caller presses a key, the IVR setup analyzes the input provided by the caller, and routes the call to the appropriate destination.
+An **Interactive Voice Response (IVR)** allows callers to call an extension number, and then get routed to different SIP addresses, PSTN numbers, internal extension numbers, other IVRs, conference bridges, groups, and Class 5 applications, based on the key they press.
+When you create an **IVR**, you specify a 1:1 mapping for all the possible keys on the keypad.
 This is managed under **Class5** > **IVR**.

 ## IVR Planning
 Complete the following prior to configuring the **IVR**